lievencoghe/cambridge_cxn/README.md

+__This integration is deprecated!!__

+Since Sept 2024 there is a native integration for Cambridge Audio streamers.
+See here: https://www.home-assistant.io/integrations/cambridge_audio
+I advise you to use this integration instead of mine as it will be maintained much better.

 # cambridge_cxn
 Custom component for Home Assistant that integrates the Cambridge Audio CXN/CXNv2 network media player.
 This integration will add a new Media Player entity to your Home Assistant installation.